Master’s of Education in Curriculum and Instruction (M.Ed.)

 In addition to these five required courses, M.Ed. students select 21 hours of elective courses that can be used to fulfill the state requirements for add-on certificates.
 Students should consult their advisor about their interests and potential add-on certificates.
 Currently, the program offers coursework that can be used to fulfill the requirements for the following add-on certifications:

 - Teacher Leader Add-on Certification

 - English as a Second Language Add-on Certification

 - Reading Specialist Add-on Certification

 The prospective master's student must meet the admission requirements established by the Graduate School.
 In addition, applicants must hold a standard teaching certificate.If a student has an out-of-state certificate, he/she must register at www.teachlouisiana.net or send an electronic copy via e-mail (email@example.com) to the Graduate Studies Coordinator in the School of Education)

 Candidate Assessment Information

 In addition to course grades as reflected through the graduate student’s GPA, the Master of Education (M. Ed.)
-Program contains three required assessment points:
+Program contains two required assessment points: